ivelin1936/Panda-Application/README.md

 * Has a Recipient – a User object.

 [Receipt](https://github.com/ivelin1936/Panda-Application/blob/master/src/main/java/pandaApp/domain/entities/Receipt.java)
-* Has an Id – a UUID String or an Integer.
+* Has an Id – a UUID String
 * Has a Fee – a decimal number.
 * Has an Issued On – a LocalDateTime object.
 * Has a Recipient – a User object.